Feel good about your information and become a local news champion today

 The City of Calgary said that more information on Stage B – which goes from 73 Street NW to 89 Street, will be made available as soon as possible.

-“There’s a significant amount of money that’s already been put on the table,” Farkas said, referring to the last council’s $1.1 billion dollar investment in water infrastructure, that this current council endorsed.
+“There’s a significant amount of money that’s already been put on the table,” Farkas said, referring to the last council’s $1.1 billion dollar investment in water infrastructure, which this current council endorsed.

 The Stage A contract was awarded to Ward & Burke Microtunneling, and to Graham Construction and Engineering as the construction manager.